comrade-coop/apocryph/spec/BACKLOG.md

 Currently, we encrypt secrets' data ([(see `EncryptWith`/`DecryptWith`)](../pkg/crypto/key_management.go)) with AESGCM directly, forgoing using any libraries that could do this for us and give us a more generic encrypted package.
 Ideally, given that the rest of the code uses `go-jose` we would use `go-jose`'s encryption facilities directly -- however, JWE objects base64-encode the whole ciphertext... making them ~33% less efficient in terms of space on-wire!
 Hence, we opt to directly write the bytes ourselves and save on some space.

-Some ways to improve the situation would be to contribute `BSON` functionallity to `go-jose` (unfortunatelly, such functionallity would not be standards-compliant, unless someone goes the whole way to suggest `BSON` (or other binary) serialization for [RFC7516](https://www.rfc-editor.org/rfc/rfc7516.html)), to switch to using PKCS11 instead of JSON Web Keys, or implementing our own key provider for `ocicrypt` (which was the reason to start using JSON Web Keys in the first place), perhaps one based on [ERC-5630](https://eips.ethereum.org/EIPS/eip-5630).
+Some ways to improve the situation would be to contribute `BSON` functionality to `go-jose` (unfortunately, such functionality would not be standards-compliant, unless someone goes the whole way to suggest `BSON` (or other binary) serialization for [RFC7516](https://www.rfc-editor.org/rfc/rfc7516.html)), to switch to using PKCS11 instead of JSON Web Keys, or implementing our own key provider for `ocicrypt` (which was the reason to start using JSON Web Keys in the first place), perhaps one based on [ERC-5630](https://eips.ethereum.org/EIPS/eip-5630).
 Alternatively, we could look into other standards for storing encrypted secrets, such as [IPFS/Ceramic's dag-jose](https://github.com/ceramicnetwork/js-dag-jose/) or [WNFS](https://github.com/wnfs-wg/) or any of the [other nascent IPFS encryption standards](https://discuss.ipfs.tech/t/encryption-private-data-and-private-swarms-with-ipfs/15363).

 ## Missing features